 Liberty is fragile.
 It can be trampled very easily.
 The American Revolution is proof that people will fight for their liberty.
 But at what point will oppressed people say “enough is enough?”
 It was many years after the first rebellion that the people in the districts began to fight again.
 The books inspire an interesting question- what would it take for you to fight for your liberty?

 LearnLiberty.org is a resource for learning about the ideas of a free society.
-We provide a starting point for conversations on important questions like "What is the nature of man and society?" and "What is the proper role of role for government?"
+We provide a starting point for conversations on important questions like "What is the nature of man and society?" and "What is the proper role of government?"